Do You Want to Build a Snowman?: Synopsis

 After Elsa accidentally harms Anna with her ice powers, she locks herself in her bedroom.
-The song captures three different moments at which Anna tries and fails to persuade Elsa to spend time with her: as children, teenagers, and adults.
+The song captures three different moments in which Anna tries and fails to persuade Elsa to spend time with her: as children, teenagers, and adults.
 Within the film, the last of these moments occurs after the sisters' parents have died at sea in a storm.

 Production

 At one point Disney considered removing the song from the film because, as originally composed, it was too sad, and it was also too complicated in that it contained too much exposition.
 However it was put back after being well received by the Disney staff.
-StitchKingdom explains, "due to pacing of the film, this song was constantly being cut and put back in during the film’s development.
+StitchKingdom explains, "due to pacing of the film, this song was constantly being cut and put back in during the film's development.
 Ultimately, studio employees demanded it stay in."
 During the film's development, Lopez at one point had to travel to Los Angeles to work in person with the production team to try to fix the song, and they had to sit down and work through how Elsa sounds versus how Anna sounds.
 Christophe Beck, who wrote the film's score, added the interlude for the montage scenes.

 After the film was released, a fan put together a version of the song to show how a reprise could have worked at the climax of the film, when Elsa realizes that Anna is completely frozen.
 Commenting on the fan clip in January 2014, Anderson-Lopez mentioned that at one point, she actually had pitched a reprise of the song for the film's climax.
 Lopez added, "if you watch it in the flow of the movie, it would be jarring to have them break into song at that moment."

 When the same clip was mentioned in an interview, director Jennifer Lee explained that according to Disney music producer Chris Montan (who has worked on nearly every Disney and Pixar animated film from the start of the Disney Renaissance), it is traditional in Disney animated musicals to have no more songs after the end of the second act.